RGR

 Published May 2026

-For example, both fights see the Viltrumite aggressors go off on diatribes about the futility of resistance, and Nolan’s internal struggle with his son came through perfectly.
-With the S3 Conquest fight, we had this dynamic battle, starting with Conquest’s supreme arrogance and ending with his confession about his profound loneliness, which made for an unexpected and memorable conflict.
-It's worth reading Conquest’s speech again, actually:
+For example, both fights see the Viltrumite aggressors go off on their diatribes about the futility of resistance, and Nolan’s internal struggle with his son came through perfectly.
+In the S3 Conquest fight, we had this dynamic battle, starting with Conquest’s supreme arrogance and ending with his confession about his profound loneliness, all of which made for an unexpected and memorable conflict.
+It's worth reading Conquest’s speech again:

 “Pay attention!
 I am so lonely.
 All the other Viltrumites are scared of me.
 No one talks to me.
 No one wants to be my friend— they think I am unstable.
 They send me from planet to planet committing atrocities in their name.
 And as I get better at it, they fear me more and more.
 I am a victim of my own success.
 Conquest.
 I don't even get a real name, only a purpose.
 I am capable of so much more, and no one sees it.
 Some days I feel so alone I could cry, but I don't.
 I never do.
 Because what would be the point?
 Not a single person in the entire universe would care.
 Take it to your grave.”

-For example, Thragg choosing to spare Nolan and Mark (and everyone else in that space battle) is questionable.
-You’ll also see a 15-year-old girl in a robot suit going toe to toe with various Viltrumites without receiving a scratch, which seems at odds with everything else we’ve learnt about their strength and ruthlessness.
+Thragg choosing to let Nolan and Mark (and everyone else in that space battle) live comes to mind, and you’ll also see a 15-year-old girl in a robot suit going toe to toe with various Viltrumites without receiving a scratch, which seems at odds with everything else we’ve learnt about their strength and ruthlessness.
 When I see characters get obliterated, I’ll always assume that five minutes later they’ll be up and about again, and 9 out of 10 times that will be the case.
 Arguably, it’s only Mark’s recovery after his battle with Conquest that is treated with the realism it deserves.

 There’s also inconsistency with the power scaling.
 For most of the series, the Viltrumites are shown as essentially impenetrable, yet during the Talescria battle and Viltrumite civil war scenes they have the durability of paper, each one easily decapitated, ripped in half, or gutted with a single punch.
 That really undermined those events for me, and the action felt somewhat generic.